Building a RISC-V simulator in Rust - Part 1

 |

-Before we start implementing the various process_X
+Before we start implementing the various process_X functions we need to decide

 what return type will be used.
 We’ll use the following: